Miracle plant

 Although soya is an important source of protein for humans and animals and a crucial source of income and foreign currency for the countries where it is grown, the legume also brings with it negative developments.
 The environmental problems caused by intensive cultivation and the expansion of agricultural land range from water pollution to soil erosion and declining biodiversity.
 Changes in land use and the production and use of fertilisers for soybean cultivation result in high greenhouse gas emissions.
 The expansion of soya cultivation also leads to social conflicts and tensions between producers and the respective communities due to land and labour rights, rural exodus, etc.

 Thanks to the soya moratorium, deforestation in the Amazon is declining.
 Wholesalers are now avoiding soya from areas in the Brazilian Amazon that were deforested after July 2006.
-However, the pressure on the Brazilian Cerrado (wet savannah area) with its exceptionally high biodiversity remains high.
-Since the end of 1950, around half of the Cerrado has been converted into agricultural land.
+However, the agreement is currently under pressure: in early 2026, leading industry associations such as Abiove, acting under political pressure, announced their withdrawal from the moratorium, which poses a massive threat to the conservation efforts undertaken so far to protect the Amazon biome.

 Production and trade

 Soya is one of the world's most traded commodities and is produced on around 9.5% of global arable land.
-In the last 40 years, demand and production of soya have increased fivefold.
+In the last 40 years, demand and production of soya have increased many times over.
 The main reasons for this development are the pent-up demand for animal proteins in Asia and the shift towards greater consumption of low-fat poultry meat in Western countries.

 According to FAOSTAT, 350 million tonnes of soybeans were produced on 133 million hectares of land worldwide in 2022.
-The USDA expects almost 400 million tonnes of soybeans produced in 2023.
-The USA, Brazil and Argentina are responsible for 80% of total production.
+According to the latest reports from the US Department of Agriculture, over 427 million tonnes of soybeans were produced worldwide on approximately 146.5 million hectares of land during the 2025/2026 season.
+The USA, Brazil and Argentina account for around 80% of total production.
 The largest producing countries are also the largest exporters of soya.
-The largest importing country is China.
-Until 1990, China imported almost no soya.
-Today, the country imports around three times the amount consumed in the EU (approx. 100 million tonnes).

 GMO-free soya for Switzerland increasingly from Europe